What are Piles?

 Some measures that can be taken for relief from symptoms include:

-- Sitz bath 2 to 3 times a day: For relief from pain and itching
+- Sitz bath 2 to 3 times a day: For relief from pain, itching and swelling

 Some measures to prevent the formation of Hemorrhoids include: